TritonDataCenter/manta/docs/operator-guide/mantav2-migration.md

 You must do the following in order:

 1.  **Run each "/var/db/snaplink-cleanup/delink/\*\_stordelink.sh" script
     on the appropriate Manta storage node.** I.e. in the mako zone for that storage\_id.
 The `storage_id` is included in the filename.

     There will be *zero or one* "stordelink" scripts for each storage node.
+    Each script is idempotent, so can be run again if necessary.
+Each script will also error out if an attempt is made to run on the wrong storage node:

+    ```
+    [root@94b3a1ce (storage) /var/tmp]$ bash 1.stor.coalregion.joyent.us_stordelink.sh
+    Writing xtrace output to: /var/tmp/stordelink.20200320T213234.xtrace.log
+    1.stor.coalregion.joyent.us_stordelink.sh: fatal error: this stordelink script must run on '1.stor.coalregion.joyent.us': this is '3.stor.coalregion.joyent.us'
+    ```

+    A successful run looks like this:

+    ```
+    [root@94b3a1ce (storage) /var/tmp]$ bash 3.stor.coalregion.joyent.us_stordelink.sh
+    Writing xtrace output to: /var/tmp/stordelink.20200320T213250.xtrace.log
+    Completed stordelink successfully.
+    ```

+    Please report any errors in running these scripts.

 2. Only after those are all run successfully, **run each "/var/db/snaplink-cleanup/delink/\*\_moraydelink.sh" script on a Manta moray instance for the appropriate shard.** The shard is included in the filename.

     It is important to complete step #1 before running the "moraydelink" scripts, otherwise metadata will be updated to point to object ids for which no storage file exists.

     There will be one "moraydelink" script for each index moray shard (`INDEX_MORAY_SHARDS` in Manta metadata).
+Each script is idempotent, so can be run again if necessary.
+Each script will also error out if an attempt is made to run on the wrong shard node:

+    ```
+    [root@01f043b4 (moray) /var/tmp]$ bash 1.moray.coalregion.joyent.us_moraydelink.sh
+    Writing xtrace output to: /var/tmp/moraydelink.20200320T211337.xtrace.log
+    1.moray.coalregion.joyent.us_moraydelink.sh: fatal error: this moraydelink script must run on a moray for shard '1.moray.coalregion.joyent.us': this is '1.moray.coalregion.joyent.us'
+    ```

+    A successful run looks like this:

+    ```
+    [root@01f043b4 (moray) /var/tmp]$ bash 1.moray.coalregion.joyent.us_moraydelink.sh
+    Writing xtrace output to: /var/tmp/moraydelink.20200320T214010.xtrace.log
+    Completed moraydelink successfully.
+    ```

+    Please report any errors in running these scripts.

 3.  **Re-run `mantav2-migration snaplink-cleanup` and confirm** the scripts have successfully been run.

 Here is an example run for this stage: